-The Authority is currently undertaking a reorganisation of its directorate structure.
-The Directorate analysis in the following table is based on a structure that was implemented during 2011/12.
-The only significant difference between this and the structure set out in the 2010/11 Statement of Accounts is a merging of the Corporate Services and Finance Directorates into a combined Corporate Resources Directorate.
-The 2010/11 figures have been adjusted to reflect this reorganisation.
+The Authority is now entering the final stages of a major reorganisation of its directorate structure.
+The Directorate analysis in the following table is based on a structure that was implemented during 2012/13.
+The most significant difference between this and the structure set out in the 2011/12 Statement of Accounts is the combination of children's and adults' social care services into a single Directorate, and the merging of a number of services to form a Regeneration, Economic Development and Environmental Services Directorate, which includes housing services.
+The 2011/12 figures have been adjusted to reflect this reorganisation.